 - for a single self-employed consultant working alone or with colleagues or sub-contractors

-- for the client
+- for the client company or business

 The documents for the consultants emphasise the legal structure through which the work will take place.
 For example, the versions for self-employed consultants emphasise the independence of the contractor for tax purposes.